nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 - SHALL include the URI of the `GPConnect-Appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the returned `Appointment` resources.
 - SHALL include the versionId and fullUrl of the current version of each `Appointment` resource returned.
 - SHALL return all appointments for the patient within the requested period signified by the `start` search parameter(s).
 All appointments including cancelled appointments should be returned as part of the response, no additional filtering should be applied.
-  - Where no `start` search parameter is specified the provider systems SHALL return all past, present and future appointments.
+  - Where no `start` search parameter is specified the provider systems SHALL return all present and future appointments.
   - Where only a lower boundary `start` search parameter (with prefix 'gt' or 'ge') is included in the request, provider SHALL return all data items from this date on, inclusive or exlusive as per the search prefix.
   - Where only an upper boundary `start` search parameter (with prefix 'le' or 'lt') is included in the request, provider SHALL return all data items up to this date, inclusive or exlusive as per the search prefix.
   - Where no search prefix, or only an equals (eq) search prefix, is sent with a single `start` search parameter, provider SHALL return all data items for that specified date.